A Time For Pride

 Make up for a year and a half without theater and concerts when you go to The Dallas Pride Miller Lite Showcase presented by Smirnoff—a two-night roster of in-person variety shows celebrating the LGBTQ+ community.
 Head to Band Shell in Fair Park and catch performances by tons of Texas talent, including: Uptown Players, Jada Pinkett Fox, IDT Band, Raquel Blake, The Cast of the Rose Room, Sisters-in-Action, The Flannel Tones and Kennedy Davenport, who hails from RuPaul’s Drag Race.
 Both nights, gates will open at 7 p.m. and the event will start at 8 p.m.
 Tickets start at $15 per person.
 For those who don’t feel comfortable going to live events just yet, the shows can be streamed online at www.dallaspride.org.

 Cap off the weekend with a fabulous drag brunch at Virgin Hotels Dallas!
 This pride-filled affair will be hosted by Dallas diva Jenni P. and include wild top female impersonators, pancakes, lip-syncing, and glitter galore.
 Brunch will take place at Noon and 2 p.m. on Sunday, June 6.
-Reservations are required and can be made here.
+Reservations are required

 June 4-5, 2021

 The OUTLOUD Music Festival is coming back to Nashville, and it’s bringing with it a roster of performances you won’t want to miss.
 Created in 2017 to celebrate the LGBTQI+ community and ally musicians and artists, this fun-filled festival encourages all guests to “come as they are.”
 It will feature performances by Japanese Breakfast, Todrick Hall, Soccer Mommy, Tank and The Bangas, RuPaul’s Drag Race All Stars Derrick Barry (as Britney Spears) and Coco Montrese and more.
 Added bonus?
 Virgin Hotels Nashville is the official sponsor of the event, so if you stay there, you’ll get priority access to the Official Outloud After-Party at The Pool Club and that Sunday’s Drag Brunch at Commons Club.
-Find out more about who’s living OUTLOUD here.
+Find out more about who’s living OUTLOUD on the lineup.

 NEW YORK CITY